XiXinping/STEVE-rov/README.md

 **COMMENT, COMMENT, COMMENT!**

-We get points for documentation, therefore, the more comments you make the better (within reason, of course) With that said, make sure your comments are actually correct Wrong or misleading comments are worse than no comments
+We get points for documentation, therefore, the more comments you make the better (within reason, of course)

+With that said, make sure your comments are actually correct.
+Wrong or misleading comments are worse than no comments

 Update READMEs in the respective directories of a commit if your commit changes the scope, or how to run that section of code